 Deciding how and when to stop breastfeeding is a question we will all face at some point in our nursing journey.
 And I suspect it comes at different times and looks a little different for everyone!

-If you follow me on Instagram, you know that I recently posted about my journey with weaning my 19-month-old.
-It was truly a combination of him telling me he was ready, and me coming to terms that I was ready to quit breastfeeding him as well.
+With my first, it was truly a combination of him telling me he was ready, and me coming to terms that I was ready to quit breastfeeding him as well.

 It wasn’t emotionally easy, and there were a LOT of feelings!

-As I was going through this weaning process, I knew I wanted to write about it!
-My hope is that if you’ve stumbled across this page, you’ll take away some valuable information I’ve learned about when to stop breastfeeding your kiddo, how to stop breastfeeding your kiddo, and some helpful tidbits on the whole process!
+As I was going through the weaning process, I knew I wanted to write about it!
+My hope is that if you’ve stumbled across this page, you’ll take away some valuable information I’ve learned.

 When to stop breastfeeding?
 First…some breastfeeding benefits